 Riva del garda

 Lake Garda is all beautiful but I have a soft spot for Riva.
-On the Northern shore of the lake, this is one of the best places in Italy to get peaceful lakeside lifestyle and stunning Alpine scenery
+On the Northern shore of the lake, this is one of the best places in Italy to get a peaceful lakeside lifestyle and stunning Alpine scenery

 Vicenza and Veneto’s Palladian Villas